 Private schools in Buenos Aires

-Private schools in Buenos Aires are popular among expat parents, because many of them offer a bilingual curriculum that caters to both Spanish- and English-speaking students.
+Private schools in Buenos Aires are popular among parents, because many of them offer a bilingual curriculum that caters to both Spanish- and English-speaking students.
 This means that children can continue to develop their English language skills while also learning Spanish.
-However, it's worth noting that a bilingual curriculum may lead to a longer school day, as classes are typically conducted in Spanish in the mornings and English in the afternoons.
-The longer day may be challenging for younger children, but many private schools offer after-school care and activities to help families manage their schedules.

-Most private schools in Buenos Aires are affiliated with the Catholic Church and charge high fees.
-In addition to tuition, parents may also need to pay for extras such as books, uniforms and stationery, which can add up to a significant cost.
-It's important for expat parents to consider these additional expenses when choosing a private school.
+Most private schools in Buenos Aires are affiliated with the Catholic Church and charge substantial fees.
+With Argentina’s high inflation rate, school fees have increased significantly, and you may also need to pay for extras such as books, uniforms and stationery, which can add up to considerable additional costs.
+Consider these additional expenses when choosing a private school.

-Competition for places at top private schools in Buenos Aires can also be high, so parents should plan well in advance and be prepared to apply to several schools to increase their chances of securing a place for their child.
-That said, many expat parents find that private schools in Buenos Aires provide an excellent education and a valuable cultural experience for their children.
+Competition for places at top private schools in Buenos Aires can also be high, so you should plan well in advance and be prepared to apply to several schools to increase your chances of securing a place for your child.
+That said, many parents find that private schools in Buenos Aires provide an excellent education and a valuable cultural experience for their children.

 International schools in Buenos Aires

 There are also a number of well-respected international schools in Buenos Aires that follow European or American curricula.
-Some of these also offer the International Baccalaureate (IB) diploma.
+Over 10 schools offer the International Baccalaureate (IB) programme alongside other international curriculum options.

-Parents of children with special needs should therefore consider international or private schools, and it's advisable to contact the schools to find out what options are available.
+Expat parents of children with special educational needs should consider international or private schools, and it’s advisable to contact the schools to find out what options are available.

 Tutors in Buenos Aires

-Expats can find private home or online tutors for their children through registered online tutor companies.
-Apprentus and TeacherOn are two such companies.
+You can find private home tutors or online tutors in Buenos Aires for your children through various online platforms and local tutoring services.
+Many international platforms operate in Buenos Aires, although availability and pricing may fluctuate with economic conditions.
 These tutors can help children adjust to the new curriculum, to learning in Spanish, or offer school support for students struggling in any of their classes.

 Expat Health Insurance